wdconinc/generate-meeting-slides/README.md

 You can use this GitHub Action in your own repository with `uses: eic/generate-meeting-slides@v1`.

-A minimal job example for GitHub-hosted runners of type `ubuntu-latest`:
+A minimal job example is:
 ```yaml
 on:
   schedule: